Banganga Tank at Walkeshwar

 Marine theme playground for neighborhood kids

 One of the latest additions to community spaces around the Banganga Tank is this marine-themed playground adjacent to Rameshwar Temple.
-This site was earlier used as a garbage dumping ground before it was revamped by the RPG Foundation as part of the Banganga Revival Project and is now a place of fun and games for the neighborhood kids.
+This site was earlier used as a garbage dumping ground before it was revamped by the RPG Foundation as part of the Banganga Revival Project and is now a place of fun and games for the neighbourhood kids.

 Shikara of the Rameshwar Temple